HarisMajeed05/HarisMajeed05/README_3.md

 ---

 <blockquote>
 I build systems from scratch to understand how they actually work, then apply modern AI models on top of that understanding.
-AI Engineer at MLBench Pvt Ltd, working on computer vision and document intelligence pipelines.
+AI Engineer at MLBench Pvt Ltd, working on computer vision pipelines and OCR-based document field detection.
 </blockquote>

 <br/>